Baylor Massacre Park

 Map / Directions to Baylor Massacre Park

-Baylor served at the Battle of Trenton, accepting the surrender of a group of Hessian soldiers.
+Captain Baylor served at the December 26, 1776 Battle of Trenton, accepting the surrender of a group of Hessian soldiers.
 He had the honor of delivering General Washington's letter about the victory to the Continental Congress.
-Washington closed this letter (addressed "to the President of the Congress" who was John Hancock) with praise for Baylor, "Colonel Baylor, my first aid de camp, will have the honour of delivering this to you, and from him you may be made acquainted with many particulars; his spirited behaviour, upon every occasion, requires me to recommend him to your particular notice."
+Washington closed the letter with praise for Baylor, which shows the high regard Washington must have had for him.
+The Battle Of Trenton was Washington's own great triumph in the war up to that point .
+And yet when he writes Congress of the victory, he goes out of his way to praise his aide-de-camp Baylor by writing, "Colonel Baylor, my first aid de camp, will have the honour of delivering this to you, and from him you may be made acquainted with many particulars; his spirited behaviour, upon every occasion, requires me to recommend him to your particular notice."

 "By one in the morning, “No-Flint” Grey’s troops had dispatched the guard Baylor had posted near the bridge.
 They surrounded the barns where the sleeping soldiers lay.
 Again, Grey’s men had removed the flints from their guns and stood with bayonets ready.
 They threw open the barn doors and attacked.
 Baylor's men quickly realized their hopeless situation.